ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

 If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) it the *doceditor.php* file.

-## Step 3.
+### Step 3.
 Install the prerequisites

-You can use any web server capable of runnig PHP code to run the sample.
-We will demonstrate how to run the PHP sample using the **Internet Information Services (IIS)** web server.
+You can use any web server capable of runnig PHP code to run the example.
+We will demonstrate how to run the PHP example using the **Internet Information Services (IIS)** web server.
 To set up and configure PHP on IIS, **PHP Manager for IIS** will be used.

 * **IIS: version 7** or later (refer to [Microsoft official website](https://www.iis.net/learn/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php) to learn how to install **IIS**);
 * **PHP** (download it from the [http://php.net](https://php.net/downloads.php) site);
 * **PHP Manager for IIS** (download it from the [Microsoft open source site](https://phpmanager.codeplex.com/releases/view/69115)).

-## Step 4.
+### Step 4.
 IIS configuration

 1. **PHP Manager for IIS** configuration.